Ten more on cruise ship off Japan have new coronavirus: Local media

 The outbreak has prompted the World Health Organization to declare a global health emergency, several governments to impose travel restrictions, and airlines to suspend flights to and from China.

-Japan has now confirmed 25 cases of the new coronavirus - excluding the cruise ship infections - among them citizens returning from Wuhan, the Chinese city at the centre of the outbreak.
+Japan has now confirmed 45 cases of the new coronavirus - including the cruise ship infections - among them citizens returning from Wuhan, the Chinese city at the centre of the outbreak.

 Tokyo has evacuated more than 500 Japanese citizens from Wuhan, and attracted some criticism for its relatively loose quarantine approach.